uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.DashboardMenu**
 ^^^^^^^^^^^^^^^^^^^^^^^^
-DashboardMenu is a system in uAdmin used to check and modify the settings of a model.
+DashboardMenu is a system in uAdmin used to add, modify, and delete the settings of a model.

 Syntax: